 - Protein: Make this a meal by adding cooked and crumbled sausage or bacon, or diced grilled chicken breast.

-- Veggies: Feel free to add other vegetables to your casserole such as bell peppers, mushrooms or other varieties of summer squash.
+- Veggies: Feel free to add other vegetables to your casserole such as bell peppers, mushrooms, yellow squash or other varieties of summer squash.

-- Cheese: Swap out the cheddar for Monterey Jack or mozzarella cheeses.
+- Cheese: Swap out the cheddar for Monterey Jack cheese, pepper jack cheese, sharp cheddar cheese or mozzarella cheese.

 - Herbs: I use parsley because I always have it on hand, but other great options include basil, chives or dill.